Women in breakthrough roles, such as SRP’s first female plant manager are stories of inspiration for all of us.

 - Family: Married, with a 5-year-old son

 - Hobbies: Building Lego creations with her son and husband, traveling, camping and boating

 - Has a vast knowledge of 1980s movie and music trivia

 - She and her husband rebuilt their CJ5 Jeep together

 - Is a board member of the University of Arizona Alumni Engineering Council

 Adding to the benefit, Agua Fria’s employees have a great amount of experience and can help new plant managers learn the ropes.
-McCoy said she is impressed with the amount of expertise and coordination that come together to make the plant reliable and safe.
+The amount of expertise and coordination that come together to make the plant reliable and safe impressed McCoy.

 “There are a lot of very committed and dedicated people here,” she said.
 “They have certainly been extremely welcoming and helpful in teaching me what they know and what I need to know.
 They really know this plant, and they really know their part to make it work.”

-McCoy’s manager Bill Alkema, Senior Director of Valley Generation, said she has been able to develop trust quickly with her team at Agua Fria, something that has been invaluable to the transition.
+“She has been able to develop trust quickly with her team at Agua Fria,” said McCoy’s manager Bill Alkema, Senior Director of Valley Generation.
+This proved to be invaluable to the transition.

 “This can often be a challenge for new leadership,” Alkema said.
 “But her willingness to learn from the team’s expertise is the key.”